Dtoyne/concussion-app/README.md

 ###### Commit your code to the repository and deploy it to Heroku using Git.

 - git add .
-- git commit -m "Make it better"
+- git commit -m "Made it better"
 - git push heroku master

 ### App Domain